The Privacy Placebo: Diagnosing Consent Burden through Performative Scrolling: Discussion

 A natural next step is a preregistered validation study connecting PSI to broader privacy-choice evaluation frameworks and testing whether lower pre-choice burden corresponds to improved usability, better recall, lower resignation or frustration, and stronger perceived control under controlled conditions \citep{habib2022choiceusability,machuletz2020multiple,pearman2022hipaa,biselli2024personalised,guo2026temporaldriftprivacyrecall}.
+Such a study should treat PSI as an interface-side predictor rather than as a proxy for comprehension itself.

-In design terms, the framework suggests a simple principle: alternatives should appear early, explanation should remain local to the relevant control, and reversibility should remain persistently available after the initial choice.
+The broader design principle suggested by this work is simple: alternatives should appear early, explanation should remain local to the relevant control, and reversibility should remain persistently available after the initial choice.
+Reducing PSI is therefore not about making consent faster at any cost.
+It is about reducing avoidable pre-choice burden while preserving the conditions needed for meaningful control.